griga23/shoe-store/lab1.md

 ### 9. Flink Jobs

 Now, you can finally check which jobs are still running, which jobs failed, and which stopped.
-Go to `Flink (Preview)` in environments and choose `Flink Statements`.
+Go to `Flink (New)` in environments and choose `Flink Statements`.
 Check what you can do here.
 ![image](terraform/img/flink_jobs.png)

 You can also  use the Confluent CLI: